Sobibor extermination camp: Aftermath

 Dutch historian and Sobibor survivor Jules Schelvis estimates that 158 inmates perished in the Sobibor revolt, killed by the guards or in the minefield surrounding the camp.
-A further 107 were killed either by the SS, Wehrmacht, or Orpo police units pursuing them.
+A further 107 were killed either by the SS, Wehrmacht soldiers sent by Siegfried Haenicke, or Orpo police units pursuing them.
 Some 53 insurgents died of other causes between the day of the revolt and 8 May 1945.
 There were 58 known survivors, 48 male and 10 female, from among the Arbeitshäftlinge prisoners performing slave-labour for the daily operation of Sobibor.
 Their time in the camp ranged from several weeks to almost two years.

 Liquidation and demolition

 Once the shooting stopped, the surviving SS secured the camp.
 They held the remaining prisoners in Lager I at gunpoint and executed those found hiding in other areas of the camp.
 They searched for Niemann, who had been left in charge of the camp while Commandant Reichleitner was on holiday.
 After the sun set, the search continued in the dark, since the prisoners had cut the powerlines.

 Around 8:00 pm, Niemann's corpse was found in the tailor's barracks and Frenzel assumed command.
 His first undertaking was to summon reinforcements, thinking that the remaining prisoners would resist and worried that the escapees might launch a second attack.
 After discovering that the prisoners had cut the phone lines, he went to use the phone at the Sobibór train station, located a few metres outside the camp.
 He called multiple SS outposts in Lublin and Chełm, as well as a nearby battalion of Wehrmacht soldiers.
 Reinforcements were delayed by bureaucratic confusion as well as the railway lines having been blown up by partisans.
 However, a group of SS officials arrived later that night, including Gottlieb Hering and Christian Wirth.
 Wirth ordered Erich Bauer to go to summon the Sicherheitspolizei from Chełm in person, since Frenzel had been unable to reach them by phone.
 Bauer balked, afraid that he would be attacked on the way.

 During the night, the SS combed the camp for hiding prisoners.
 Many were armed and fought back.
 Jakub Biskubicz, the putzer who Bauer had shot at during the revolt, witnessed this part of the search before escaping: